-Chandra is a faculty member for the department of Radiology at the University of New Mexico with dual appointments in Radiology and Pathology.
-She is Supervisor of Forensic Imaging at the Center for Forensic Imaging (CFI), at the New Mexico Office of the Medical Investigator and the Clinical Radiology Research Technologist in the department of Radiology at the University of New Mexico.
+Chandra is a faculty member for the department of Radiology at the University of New Mexico.
+She is the Clinical Radiology Research Technologist with primary focus on clinical trial review to assess feasibility of imaging within the department and determine whether the imaging has standard of care (routine) acquisition parameters, or requires novel protocol development.
+Current duties also include performing pre-clinical imaging on a 7T MR scanner, which are used to assess a variety of cancer models, brain injury models, and ex vivo methods of advanced MR imaging.
+Most recently, she was the Supervisor of Forensic Imaging at the Center for Forensic Imaging (CFI), at the New Mexico Office of the Medical Investigator and the Clinical Radiology Research Technologist in the department of Radiology at the University of New Mexico.
 She is currently a Master of Public Health candidate, concentrating in Epidemiology, at the University of New Mexico, College of Population Health.
 She received a Bachelor of Science in Radiologic Sciences from the University of New Mexico, School of Medicine (2013), and an Associate's degree in Occupational Sciences - Radiologic Technology (2006) from PIMA Medical Institute in Albuquerque, New Mexico.
 She is board certified in Radiography, Computed Tomography, Magnetic Resonance Imaging and Quality Management.

-Chandra has been involved in post mortem imaging and research for over six years, with extensive experience in PMCT and PMMR.
+Chandra has been involved in post mortem imaging and research for close to seven years, with extensive experience in PMCT and PMMR.
 Her primary interest includes pediatric radiography and advanced postmortem pediatric CT and MR imaging.
-She is lead author of the textbook, Performing Postmortem Radiographs: A Concise Guide, Taylor & Francis, with Dr. Jamie Elifritz, due out in 2017.
 Chandra is an intermittent federal employee for the United States Department of Health and Human Services as a radiologic technologist for the Disaster Mortuary Operational Response Teams (DMORT) Region VI.
-She also serves as a national delegate for the Computed Tomography Chapter, and a member of the Practice Standards Committee for Computed Tomography, for the American Society of Radiologic Technologists (ASRT).
-She is currently Chairman of the Board for the New Mexico Society of Radiologic Technologists (NMSRT).
+She also serves as a Chairman and national delegate for the Computed Tomography Chapter, and a member of the Practice Standards Committee for Computed Tomography, for the American Society of Radiologic Technologists (ASRT).

 Connect with Chandra on Linkedin